marcelcastrobr/AWS_solution_architect/compute/EC2.markdown

 4. Determine which instances are closest to the next billing hour

 ## Auto Scaling Cooldown
-Auto scalling cooldown period is a configurable setting for your auto scalling group that ensures auto scalling does  not launch or terminate additional instances before the previous scalling activity tajes effect.
+Auto scalling cooldown period is a configurable setting for your auto scalling group that ensures auto scalling does  not launch or terminate additional instances before the previous scalling activity takes effect.

 If a value for the default cooldown period is not provided, its default value is 300 seconds

 ## [Elastic Network Interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#scenarios-enis)
-An elastic network interface is a logical network component in a VPC that represnets a virtual network csrd.
-It can includ the following attributes:
+An elastic network interface is a logical network component in a VPC that represnets a virtual network card.
+It can include the following attributes:
 - A primary private IPv4 address from your VPC
 - One or more private secondary IPv4 private address
 - One elastic IP address per private IPC4 address